Comic-Con International 2016 Souvenir Book

 Please note that due to space limitations, not all submissions can be featured in the book.
 Submitting an article or a piece of art is not a guarantee that it will be used.

 If your article or art is accepted, we’ll send you a FREE copy of the 2016 Souvenir Book (whether you attend Comic-Con or not).

 The deadline for submissions was APRIL 15, 2016.
 Submissions are now closed.

 Due to the high volume of submissions each year and to be fair to those who submitted early, nothing will be accepted after 11:59 PM on that date.

 Articles must relate to the above-mentioned anniversaries and should be in the 1,000–1,500 word range.
 All articles should be of a historical, nonfiction nature.
-We cannot accept fictional stories about the characters being celebrated or other topics.
+We cannot accept fictional stories about the characters being celebrated or articles on other topics and anniversaries not in the official list (above).
 Please email your submissions to email@example.com in Word format (.doc or .docx formats).
 Include a short (50 words or less) bio at the end of the article.
-Do not include any email, Twitter, or website addresses in the bio.
+Do not include any email, social media (including Twitter, Facebook, Instagram, or Tumblr), or website addresses in the bio.

 1. Artwork must relate to this year’s anniversaries.
 Artwork should be no larger than 7” wide x 9” tall.
 We prefer COLOR art.
 We do NOT accept photos.

 2. Please send art submissions as electronic files.
 For all art submissions, we prefer an electronic file to ensure that your art maintains the color look you intended.

 3. We can no longer accept multiple submissions for the same anniversary.
 Please send only ONE piece of art or ONE article for the anniversaries of your choice.
 For example, if you choose Wonder Woman’s 75th and Captain America’s 75th, send one piece of art and/or one article for each anniversary.